yogesh-studypad/cocos-docs/manual/studio/v4/chapter3/Editor/UIOverview/en.md

 **Publish and Package**:

 - Publish Resource: publish resources, then open project with Cocos 2d-x.
 The published resources have a small file size and load quickly.

-- Publish to Code IDE: first publish resources, and then open project with Code IDE.

 - Publish to Visual Studio: first publish resources, and then open project with Visual Studio.